geeksambhu/ShivaGaire_lp_set-5/README.md

 ### Solution

-I will be going through the following process to get the expected solution, However, the process followed here will be long.
+I will be going through the following process to get the expected solution.
+See **System Overview and block diagram**.

+### Updates

+However, the process followed here will be long.
 So, I have choosen **Regular Expression** with `python` to solve the problem as **regex** will make computation efficent.
  See `q1.py` file for python implementation

 #### System Overview/Block diagram